foroozandehgroup/nmrpoise/docs/routines.rst

 .. note::
    For more information about the built-in cost functions, check out `costfunctions`.

+The AU programme controls spectrum acquisition and processing, and can be left blank in this case.
-The corresponding AU programme simply needs to acquire the spectrum, then process using Fourier transform, phase correction, and baseline correction.
+All we need to do for this routine is to acquire the spectrum, Fourier transform, then perform phase and baseline correction.
-POISE is bundled with one such AU programme, called ``poise_1d``, which performs all this.
+For 1D and 2D datasets, if the AU programme option is left blank, POISE will automatically do exactly these steps.
+Therefore, there is no need to specify an AU programme unless you want to customise this process.

 .. image:: images/routine4.png
    :align: center